ucsb-cs156-s24/proj-organic-tianle-github-app/docs/oauth.md

 **If you run into errors, or it's just simply not working, please try to change the permission of your `.github.pk.der` file to be readable to the dokku user**

-The application will return 500 if the private key is misconfigured when accessing the `/api/courses/github` endpoint.
+The application show error on course edit page if the private key is misconfigured.

 If the application failed to start due to connection refused, please try to increase the wait time for dokke via `dokku config:set <yourapp> DOKKU_DEFAULT_CHECKS_WAIT=20`.